Imzaa/myNixOS/README.md

 - [Home Manager](https://github.com/nix-community/home-manager): user configuration management

 This repository only contains my personal NixOS configuration.
 All upstream projects remain under their respective authors and licenses.

+Things that doenst work for now
+1) Color Picker
+2) Screen recorder (built in)

+I just find out how powerful reproducability of NixOs is.. this is just something i do on my free times